-Biology majors have been very successful in earning prestigious fellowships and scholarships.
-The Churchill, Fulbright, Goldwater, Marshall, and Udall awards, briefly described below, are the most relevant to biology students.
+Biological sciences majors have been very successful in earning prestigious fellowships and scholarships.
+The Churchill, Fulbright, Goldwater, Marshall, and Udall awards, briefly described below, are the most relevant to biological sciences students.
 However, there are many more opportunities to consider and further information provided at Cornell Career Services.

 Students with a minimum GPA of 3.8 and extensive research experience in math, engineering, or the sciences are encouraged to apply.
 Recipients receive funding to spend spend a year of graduate study at Cambridge University.
 Applicants must be US citizens between the ages of 19 and 26 and hold a BA or BS degree.
 Cornell endorsement is required.
 The campus application deadline is early October